 Other Compatible Equipment

-After the WWII, Greece received a lot of military assistance from the US, among them there were M-1918 Brown Automatic Rifles, M-1928 Thompson Sub-machine Guns, M-1 Garland Rifles.
+After the WWII, Greece received a lot of military assistance from the US, among them there were M-1918 Browning Automatic Rifles, M-1928 Thompson Sub-machine Guns, M-1 Garland Rifles.
 These WWII weapons were still in service during the cold war.
-So the Greece made individual equipment based on M-1956 LCE for these old guns as well.
+So the Greece made individual equipment based on M-1956 LCE for these old weapons as well.

 They also modified some assisted equipment, mostly are M-1945.